UM-Bridge/benchmarks/docs/source/tutorial.rst

     docker build -t my-model

-The Dockerfile can also be explicitly set using the `-f` option.
+The Dockerfile can also be explicitly set using the -f option.
 At this stage you may need to go back and modify your Dockerfile because something has gone wrong during the build process.

 Once the container is built you can run you model with::

     docker run -it -p 4243:4243 my-model

-Note that the ports through which your model are specified with the `-p` option.
+Note that the ports through which your model communicates are specified with the -p option.

 It can be useful to check which images currently exist on your computer with::